Guadalupe Mountains National Park: History

-In 1921, Wallace Pratt, a geologist for Humble Oil and Refining Company, was impressed by the beauty of McKittrick Canyon and bought the land to build two houses there.
 Both were used as summer homes by Pratt and his family up until 1960.
-Wallace Pratt donated about 6000 acre of McKittrick Canyon which became part of Guadalupe Mountains National Park, which was dedicated and formally opened to the public in September, 1972.
+Wallace Pratt donated about 6000 acre of McKittrick Canyon which became part of Guadalupe Mountains National Park, which was dedicated and formally opened to the public in September 1972.

 In 1978, the United States Congress designated 46,850 acres (190 km2) of the park as a wilderness area.

 Geography

 The Guadalupe Mountains reach their highest point at Guadalupe Peak, the highest point in Texas, with an elevation of 8751 ft.
 The range lies southeast of the Sacramento Mountains and east of the Brokeoff Mountains.
 The mountain range extends north-northwest and northeast from Guadalupe Peak in Texas into New Mexico.
 The northeastern extension ends about 10 mi southwest of Carlsbad, near Carlsbad Caverns National Park; the southwest tip ends with El Capitan about 90 mi east of El Paso.
 The mountains rise more than 3000 ft above the arid floor of the Chihuahuan Desert.
 The Guadalupe Mountains are surrounded by the South Plains to the east and north, Delaware Mountains to the south, and Sacramento Mountains to the west.

 The northwestern extension, bounded by a dramatic escarpment known as "The Rim", extends much further into New Mexico, approaching close to the Sacramento Mountains.
 The range is bordered on the north by Four Mile Canyon; on the east by the valley of the Pecos River; and on the west by Piñon Creek, Big Dog Canyon, Valley Canyon, Middle Dog Canyon and West Dog Canyon.
 Much of the range is built from the ancient Capitán Reef, formed at the margins of a shallow sea during the Permian Period.
 As the range is built up almost entirely of limestone, upland areas have little or no surface water.
 The only significant surface water is McKittrick Creek, in McKittrick Canyon, which emerges from the eastern side of the massif, just south of the New Mexico border.
 Elevations at the base of the range vary from 4000 ft above sea level on the western side to 5000 ft on the east.
 Several peaks on the southern end exceed 8000 ft.